HardlyDifficult/Tutorials/Chapter1.md

 <hr></details>
 <details><summary>What's GetComponent do?</summary>

 GetComponent is used to find another script/component on a GameObject.
-If you need to access a script mulitple times, generally it's better to call GetComponent just once (typcially in Awake) and cache the results.
+If you need to access a script multiple times, generally it's better to call GetComponent just once (typically in Awake) and cache the results.

 There are similar APIs available from Unity such as GetComponentsInChildren, which are used to discover multiple components and/or search more GameObjects.